What is the problem?

 What are we doing?

 Transparency International is committed to making this happen.
-One first step is to collect evidence from the ground on what is working and what is not working, on the gaps left in legislation and enforcement, on the technical or political challenges and best practices in different national contexts.
+Our first contribution has been to collect evidence from the ground on what is working and what is not working, on the gaps left in legislation and enforcement, on the technical or political challenges and best practices in different national contexts.